360-Degree Video Super Resolution and Quality Enhancement Challenge: Methods and Results: Introduction

-This paper presents the 360-Degree Video Super-Resolution and Quality Enhancement Challenge\footnote{Challenge website: \url{https://www.icip24-video360sr.ae}, last access: July 31, 2024.}, proposed to address the critical challenges associated with low-bitrate streaming of \ac{odv}.
+This paper presents the 360-Degree Video Super-Resolution and Quality Enhancement Challenge, proposed to address the critical challenges associated with low-bitrate streaming of \ac{odv}.
 The challenge aims to advance current research and development efforts by enhancing the real-time super-resolution capabilities of \ac{ml}-based algorithms, thereby improving the \ac{qoe} for end-users in live, low-bitrate streaming scenarios.
 Organized in conjunction with the 2024 \ac{icip}, the challenge features two tracks, targeting \ac{odv} resolution enhancement factors of $2\times$ and $4\times$.
 Further, this challenge is intended to evaluate the efficacy of \ac{sr} algorithms under realistic, bandwidth-constrained, and real-time conditions.
-With an initial registration of 45 participants across both tracks, the final testing stage received submissions from four teams, including their results, source codes, and fact sheets.
+With an initial registration of 45 participants across both tracks, the final testing stage received submissions from four teams, including their results, source codes, and fact sheets. {Distinctively, this challenge introduces several innovative aspects compared to previous works.
+First, we propose a novel unified evaluation framework that integrates a composite metric score balancing both visual quality, measured using \acs{ws-psnr}, and computational efficiency, assessed by runtime, explicitly designed to reflect practical real-time application constraints.
+Second, we explicitly address the unique demands of low-bitrate compressed omnidirectional video streaming, thereby filling a critical gap in existing \ac{sr} challenges.
+Lastly, we introduced, ODVista, a new dataset designed to enable realistic benchmarking by incorporating multiple compression levels, scaling factors, and diverse scenes reflective of actual streaming scenarios encountered in applications such as those encountered in UAV-based applications.}

-Table \ref{tab:challenges} summarizes the key characteristics of recent challenges focused on addressing the problem of image and video \ac{sr}~\cite{9857103, 10208813, 10208706, ignatov2022efficient, 10.1007/978-3-031-25066-8_6, 10.1007/978-3-031-25066-8_8}.
+Table \ref{tab:challenges} summarizes the key characteristics of recent challenges focused on addressing the problem of image and video \ac{sr}~\cite{9857103, 10208813, 10208706, ignatov2022efficient, ignatov2022power, yang2022aim}.
 In contrast to these existing challenges, ours uniquely considers real-time constraints and compression distortions for \ac{odv} content.
 Specifically, both quality enhancement (measured in \acs{ws-psnr}) and runtime performance are integrated into the final scoring metric used to rank submitted solutions.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} provides a comprehensive review of existing methods for 360-degree image and video super-resolution.
 Section~\ref{sec:challenge} introduces the challenge and elaborates on its setup, including details on the dataset utilized, the challenge framework, and the specific tracks involved.
 Section~\ref{sec:methods} offers a detailed description of the various approaches and techniques proposed by the participants, while Section~\ref{sec:results} presents and analyzes the experimental results.
 Finally, Section~\ref{sec:conclusion} concludes this paper.